maroskukan/rhcsa/README.md

 ```

-RHEL web console also know as the Cockpit project provides a modern way of managing server through an easy to use web console.
+RHEL Web Console also know as the [Cockpit project](https://cockpit-project.org/) provides a modern way of managing server through an easy to use web console.

 ![RHEL Web Console Subsciption](/img/smwc_01.png)